nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 If the date input does not specify the year, it is by default the current year.
 If the event is a repeatable event, you may add one of the following command:

-1. se r/FREQ[/TIME], when FREQ is “Day”, TIME is in 24hr format.
+1. Use r/FREQ[/TIME], when FREQ is “Day”, TIME is in 24hr format.
 1. Use r/FREQ[/DAY], where FREQ is “Week”, DAY is “Monday”, “Friday”, etc.
 1. Use r/FREQ, where FREQ is “Year”.